MM120-i/Student_Gradebook/README.md

   - Improved code readability by adding more comments for readers.

 **September 03, 2023:**
-  - Removed redundant '#include' statement.
+  - Removed redundant '#include' statements.